LoganCButler/gpt-writing-editor/README.md

 # transcript-to-book
-A repository for sharing how I drafted a book using a class lecture transcript.
+A repository for sharing how I eddited a writing content using Chat GPT.

 # Prerequisites
 *  Python